Dhanyasreeyambai/CI-CD-project/README.md

 Sonarqube: 9000, ngnix running on sonar server: open 80 (My IP), Jenkins upload reports to sonar server  (80)(custom)(Jenkins SG),
 Nexus: 8081, 8081 from Jenkins server as well (allows Jenkins server to upload artifact to nexus)

+#use userdata files in this path to create servers